Downloads

 Research Associate University of Bergen

-Rita is an IFS Research Associate, an Associate Professor at the University of Bergen and a Research Associate at the Uppsala University.
+Rita is an IFS Research Associate, a Professor at the University of Bergen and a Research Associate at the Uppsala University.

 Assistant Professor Stanford University